lneely/acme-denote/README.md

 While I use this program daily and do my best to fix bugs quickly, it is relatively new and I don't promise that it's bug-free.
 If you use this program, use good sense and keep regular backups of your denote directory.

+## Does it work on Plan 9?

+Short answer: Maybe?
+I don't know.
+I use [plan9port](https://github.com/9fans/plan9port).
+If there are any regular Plan 9 users out there, I would be interested to know if it does, though. :)

 ## Quick Start

 This README assumes you already have [plan9port](https://github.com/9fans/plan9port) installed.